microsoft/LLMLingua/experiments/llmlingua2/README.md

 ## Data collection

-We will release our collected GPT-4 compression result at [HF](https://huggingface.co/datasets/microsoft/LLMLingua-2-data-MeetingBankComp) after review.
+We release our collected GPT-4 compression result at [HF](https://huggingface.co/datasets/microsoft/MeetingBank-LLMCompressed) after review.
 We also provide the whole data collection pipeline at [**collect_data.sh**](data_collection/collect_data.sh) to help you construct your custom compression dataset.

 ## Model Training